Localization for random operators on $\mathbb{Z}^d$ with the long-range hopping

-The study of localization type problems for long-range hopping operator with both random potentials \cite{SS89, W91, Kle93, G93, AM93, JM99, Shi21, JS22, DMR24} and quasi-periodic potentials \cite{JK16, JLS20, Shi22, Liu22, SW22, Shi23, SW23, SW24} has attracted great attention over the years.
-In this paper, we study the following long-range random operators
+While random models with finite-range hopping (e.g., the Laplacian as in the Anderson model) work nicely in describing variety of materials, the long-range hopping is often found in different physical systems.
+In mathematics, the study of localization type problems for long-range hopping operators with both random potentials \cite{SS89, W91, Kle93, G93, AM93, JM99, Shi21,JS22, DMR24} and quasi-periodic potentials \cite{JK16, JLS20, Shi22, Liu22, SW22, Shi23, SW23, SW24} has attracted great attention over the years.
+In this paper, we study the following long-range random operator

 where $\varepsilon>0$ represents the inverse of the disorder strength, and $\Gamma_{\phi}$ is a translation invariant operator satisfying for $\forall \bm x,\bm y\in \mathbb{Z}^d$ and some $\g>0$, $\rho>1$,